ilastik/ilastik.github.io/documentation/nn/nn.md

 Concerning permissions, you need to be able to ssh to the machine where TikTorch will run.

-## Running the workflow locally - step by step
+## _Neural Network Classification (local)_ - step by step

+To run the local workflow, start up ilastik as you usually would.

 ### 0. Create Your Project